About The Feldenkrais Method®

 How Can Feldenkrais Help Me?

-As the functioning of our nervous system improves so does our posture, our way of moving and our internal self-awareness, and this is so fundamental to our health that the benefits are widespread, including:
+As the functioning of our neuro-musculo-skeletal system improves, so does our posture, our way of moving, and our internal self-awareness, and this is so fundamental to our health that the potential benefits are manifold, including:

 Relief from chronic muscle tension and spasms